This article does not apply if our SNS Cloud VPN service is used.

 VPN setup can be greatly simplified by the addition of the SNS Cloud VPN service, which can be quickly deployed (usually takes about an hour) and configured by our team, adding the final piece to a complete remote workflow solution.

 SNS VPN provides a quick, secure, and fully supported solution to getting remote clients access to your EVO, with simple-to-use administrative controls to monitor and manage access.

 We've developed our VPN solution with security and speed in mind from the start, and have found through rigorous testing in environments around the world that SNS VPN consistently outperforms standard in-house VPN server options.

 The following information is only applicable if you prefer to configure and manage your own VPN server and clients.

 As stated in this article about considerations for external VPN access for EVO, it's often possible to add a VPN server to the environment without purchasing any additional hardware or software.

-While configuring a VPN may seem like a daunting task at first, the rewards are great, and when taken one step at a time, it's not terribly difficult.
+While configuring a VPN may seem like a daunting task at first, the rewards can be great.
 There are too many possible implementations to create one definitive guide, so this article serves as a foundation to help you keep going in the right direction.